 The FCC has directed USAC to develop and implement the National Lifeline Eligibility Verifier (National Verifier), including the National Lifeline Eligibility Database.
-The National Verifier determines eligibility for the Lifeline program and periodically re-certifies the eligibility of such individuals.
-The National Verifier also will be used to determine subscriber eligibility for other FTB programs.
-DSS administers SNAP, which is a qualifying eligibility program for all FTB programs.
+The National Verifier will be used to determine eligibility for and enroll eligible individuals into FTB programs.
+DHHS administers SNAP, which is a qualifying eligibility program for FTB programs.